BalboBigguns/LectureAssistant/README.md

 #### Architecture :construction::pencil2::pencil:

-Below I present the diagram with overview of different system parts and their interactions.
+Below I present the diagram with an overview of different system parts and their interactions.
 The gist of it is dockerized backend deployed to the AWS cloud and React app on the frontend.

 <p align="center">
     <img width="1000" src="https://raw.githubusercontent.com/BalboBigguns/lecture-assistant/main/docs/architecture_diagram.png" alt="architecture diagram"/>